Decimalisation: Metrication

 The idea of measurement and currency systems where units are related by factors of ten was suggested by Simon Stevin who in 1585 first advocated the use of decimal numbers for everyday purposes.
 The Metric system was developed in France in the 1790s as part of the reforms introduced during the French Revolution.
 Its adoption was gradual, both within France and in other countries, but its use is nearly universal today.
 One aspect of measurement decimalisation was the introduction of metric prefixes to derive bigger and smaller sizes from base unit names.
-Examples include kilo for 1000, hecto for 100, centi for 1/100 and milli for 1/1000.
+Examples include kilo for 1,000, hecto for 100, centi for 1/100 and milli for 1/1,000.
 The list of metric prefixes has expanded in modern times to encompass a wider range of measurements.

 While the common units of time, minute, hour, day, month and year, are not decimalised, there have been proposals for decimalisation of the time of day and decimal calendar systems.
 Astronomers use a decimalised Julian day number to record and predict events.
 Decades, centuries, and millennia are examples of common units of time that are decimalised.
 The millisecond is a decimalised unit of time equivalent to a thousandth of a second, and is sometimes used in computing contexts.

 The gradian or grade is an angular unit defined as one hundredth of the right angle (approximately 0.0157 rad), further divided into one hundred centigrades.

 In computer science, there are several metric prefixes used with units of information.
 For example, a kilobit is equivalent to 1,000 bits.

-Representing amounts of money
+Abbreviations for large amounts of money

-Amounts of money are sometimes described in a decimalised way.
+Decimal abbreviations are sometimes used for large amounts of money.
 For example, the letter K (standing for kilo-) can be used to indicate that a sum of money ought to be multiplied by 1,000 i.e. $250k means $250,000.
 The letters M or MM can be used to indicate that a sum of money should be multiplied by a million i.e. $3.5M means $3,500,000.
 The letter B similarly stands for a billion.